 - Using your fingers gently press dough to the bottom and side of pan.

 - Using fork tines prick dough all over bottom of pan.

 Filling and Topping:

-- In a medium bowl combine shallots, thyme and goat cheese.
+- In a medium bowl combine shallots, thyme, salt, pepper, goat cheese and mascarpone/cream cheese.
 Lightly toss to combine.

 - Dump into the bottom of warm tart shell and using the back of a spoon or off set spatula spread cheese to cover bottom of tart.